Have you just smoked a whole turkey, and now found yourself with a whole pile of leftovers after Thanksgiving

 Table of contents

-So Just How Long Can Smoked Turkey Meat Last?
+So, Just How Long Can Smoked Turkey Meat Last?

-While it’s a preservation technique, the meats still have a limited shelf life and need to be consumed promptly.
+Turkey can last four days in the refrigerator.
+In the past, smoking was a method of food preservation.
+These days, it’s undertaken more for flavor than necessity.
+While it’s a preservation technique, the meats still have a limited shelf life and must be consumed promptly.

 How long it lasts in the fridge depends on the preparation, cooking, and storage.
 Line these things up correctly and you can get longer from your food.